-The Cross Cultural Center provides co-curricular and educational experiences that engage the Saint Louis University community by broadening knowledge of diversity, multiculturalism and social justice.
+The Cross Cultural Center for Global Citizenship provides co-curricular and educational experiences that engage the Saint Louis University community by broadening knowledge of diversity, multiculturalism and social justice.
 Additionally, we provide support for students from underrepresented backgrounds.

 Opportunities include but are not limited to:

 - Diversity and Inclusion Workshops and Multicultural Education

 - Student Mentoring

 - Retention and Support Services

 As a member institution within The Saint Louis Regional Consortium of Higher Education Initiatives Supporting Black Male Success, the Saint Louis University Cross Cultural Center for Global Citizenship and African American Males Scholars Program hosted the Third Annual Black Male of Excellence Leadership Virtual Conference on February 6, 2021.

 The Martin Luther King, Jr. Scholarship Program is a competitive award granted to undergraduate students committed to social justice, academic success, service, leadership and cultural awareness experiences.
 Each of these characteristics equips our scholarship recipients to develop their potential as agents of positive social change.
 The Cross Cultural Center for Global Citizenship staff supports and advises students in the program.

 - Be a current freshmen, sophomore or junior